 Paper template laid out on a plywood sheet

-Creating plywood base template
+Creating a plywood base template

 Next step was to cut out the first real plywood template.
 I laid out the paper template on the plywood sheet.
-I had to correct base template little bit.
+I had to correct the base template a little bit.
 I removed some very tight places and made the lower part of the tree bit wider.